 As alluded to earlier, the greenhouse effect is not synonymous with global warming, but rather a phenomenon caused by it.
-The increase in the amounts of greenhouse gases in the atmosphere reduces the out-flux of infrared radiation, resulting in a warmer temperature.
-Changes in the Earth’s temperature will trigger other phenomena like changes in wind patterns and variation of cloud covers.
+The increase in greenhouse gases in the atmosphere reduces the out-flux of infrared radiation, resulting in a warmer temperature.
+Changes in the Earth’s temperature will trigger other phenomena like changes in wind patterns and variations of cloud covers.

 2. Rise in Sea Level

 Aside from those that were mentioned above, global warming can also cause the rise in sea level.
 The increase in temperature results in the thermal expansion of seawater and melting of the ice and glaciers in some regions like Greenland and Antarctica, thereby adding water to the total water in the ocean.
-Several studies are predicting that if global warming continues, the Earth’s sea level will become ten times higher (from 0.09 meters to 0.88 meters) in the next 90 years.
+Several studies predict that the Earth’s sea level will become ten times higher (from 0.09 meters to 0.88 meters) in the next 90 years if global warming continues.